 How did you get into yoga?
-What aspect of yoga got you on the mat in the beginning?

 What would you consider your yoga style and who were a few teachers that influenced you the most?